pluralsight/guides/draft/ruby-ruby-on-rails/creating-a-chat-using-rails-action-cable/article.md

- First, let's start by scaffolding a simple controller for the chat room.
+First, let's start  offby scaffolding a simple controller for the chat room.
 It will contain the view for the chat itself.

 ```bash